Illinois Tool Works (NYSE:ITW) Updates FY 2022 Earnings Guidance

 Illinois Tool Works (NYSE:ITW – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
 The company provided earnings per share guidance of $9.45-$9.55 for the period, compared to the consensus earnings per share estimate of $9.05.
 The company issued revenue guidance of $15.76 billion-$15.90 billion, compared to the consensus revenue estimate of $15.73 billion.

-Illinois Tool Works (NYSE:ITW – Get Rating) last released its quarterly earnings data on Tuesday, October 25th.
+Illinois Tool Works (NYSE:ITW – Get Rating) last issued its quarterly earnings data on Tuesday, October 25th.
 The industrial products company reported $2.35 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $2.25 by $0.10.
-Illinois Tool Works had a return on equity of 80.65% and a net margin of 17.49%.
-The company had revenue of $4.01 billion during the quarter, compared to analysts’ expectations of $3.90 billion.
-During the same period last year, the firm posted $2.02 earnings per share.
+The firm had revenue of $4.01 billion during the quarter, compared to analysts’ expectations of $3.90 billion.
+Illinois Tool Works had a net margin of 17.49% and a return on equity of 80.65%.
 The business’s revenue was up 12.8% on a year-over-year basis.
-As a group, equities research analysts anticipate that Illinois Tool Works will post 9.46 earnings per share for the current fiscal year.
+During the same period last year, the company earned $2.02 earnings per share.
+On average, analysts expect that Illinois Tool Works will post 9.46 EPS for the current fiscal year.

 Wall Street Analyst Weigh In

-A number of equities analysts have commented on the company.
-Wells Fargo & Company raised their price objective on Illinois Tool Works from $180.00 to $187.00 and gave the stock an equal weight rating in a research note on Wednesday, August 3rd.
-UBS Group lowered Illinois Tool Works from a buy rating to a neutral rating and lowered their price objective for the stock from $243.00 to $185.00 in a research note on Friday, July 8th.
-Deutsche Bank Aktiengesellschaft raised their price objective on Illinois Tool Works from $165.00 to $171.00 in a research note on Wednesday, October 26th.
-Bank of America restated a neutral rating and set a $220.00 price objective on shares of Illinois Tool Works in a research note on Wednesday, August 24th.
-Finally, Stifel Nicolaus lowered their price objective on Illinois Tool Works from $192.00 to $188.00 and set a hold rating on the stock in a research note on Tuesday, October 11th.
-Three analysts have rated the stock with a sell rating, six have assigned a hold rating and three have given a buy rating to the stock.
-According to data from MarketBeat, Illinois Tool Works presently has a consensus rating of Hold and a consensus target price of $202.00.
+ITW has been the topic of several analyst reports.
+Jefferies Financial Group cut their price target on shares of Illinois Tool Works from $235.00 to $195.00 in a report on Friday, July 15th.
+StockNews.com upgraded shares of Illinois Tool Works from a hold rating to a buy rating in a report on Wednesday, October 26th.
+Robert W. Baird set a $213.00 price target on shares of Illinois Tool Works in a report on Tuesday, August 2nd.
+Bank of America reiterated a neutral rating and issued a $220.00 target price on shares of Illinois Tool Works in a research note on Wednesday, August 24th.
+Finally, Stifel Nicolaus dropped their target price on shares of Illinois Tool Works from $192.00 to $188.00 and set a hold rating on the stock in a research note on Tuesday, October 11th.
+Three analysts have rated the stock with a sell rating, six have given a hold rating and three have assigned a buy rating to the stock.
+According to MarketBeat, Illinois Tool Works has a consensus rating of Hold and a consensus price target of $202.00.

-Hedge funds have recently modified their holdings of the company.
-Renaissance Technologies LLC acquired a new position in Illinois Tool Works during the 1st quarter worth about $91,466,000.
-Charles Schwab Investment Management Inc. lifted its stake in shares of Illinois Tool Works by 5.9% in the 1st quarter.
-Charles Schwab Investment Management Inc. now owns 5,902,872 shares of the industrial products company’s stock valued at $1,236,063,000 after purchasing an additional 326,412 shares during the period.
-Invesco Ltd. lifted its stake in shares of Illinois Tool Works by 11.6% in the 1st quarter.
-Invesco Ltd. now owns 1,370,746 shares of the industrial products company’s stock valued at $287,034,000 after purchasing an additional 142,604 shares during the period.
-Bridgewater Associates LP acquired a new position in shares of Illinois Tool Works in the 1st quarter valued at about $17,703,000.
-Finally, Walleye Capital LLC acquired a new position in shares of Illinois Tool Works in the 1st quarter valued at about $17,265,000.
-Institutional investors and hedge funds own 79.68% of the company’s stock.
+Hedge funds and other institutional investors have recently modified their holdings of the business.
+Cibc World Market Inc. increased its holdings in Illinois Tool Works by 3.7% during the 1st quarter.
+Cibc World Market Inc. now owns 9,666 shares of the industrial products company’s stock worth $2,024,000 after acquiring an additional 348 shares during the period.
+Cetera Investment Advisers increased its holdings in shares of Illinois Tool Works by 4.2% in the 1st quarter.
+Cetera Investment Advisers now owns 9,070 shares of the industrial products company’s stock worth $1,899,000 after buying an additional 368 shares during the last quarter.
+Sequoia Financial Advisors LLC increased its holdings in shares of Illinois Tool Works by 54.7% in the 1st quarter.
+Sequoia Financial Advisors LLC now owns 2,859 shares of the industrial products company’s stock worth $599,000 after buying an additional 1,011 shares during the last quarter.
+Zions Bancorporation N.A. increased its holdings in shares of Illinois Tool Works by 9.9% in the 1st quarter.
+Zions Bancorporation N.A. now owns 2,407 shares of the industrial products company’s stock worth $504,000 after buying an additional 217 shares during the last quarter.
+Finally, Covestor Ltd increased its holdings in shares of Illinois Tool Works by 70.7% in the 1st quarter.
+Covestor Ltd now owns 746 shares of the industrial products company’s stock worth $156,000 after buying an additional 309 shares during the last quarter.
+Institutional investors own 79.68% of the company’s stock.

 Illinois Tool Works Inc manufactures and sells industrial products and equipment worldwide.
 It operates through seven segments: Automotive OEM; Food Equipment; Test & Measurement and Electronics; Welding; Polymers & Fluids; Construction Products; and Specialty Products.
 The Automotive OEM segment offers plastic and metal components, fasteners, and assemblies for automobiles, light trucks, and other industrial uses.